juspay/hyper-sdk-react/README.md

 ## Payload Structure

-Please refer to <https://developer.juspay.in/v2.0/docs/payload> for all request and response payload structure.
+Please refer [here for Express Checkout SDK](https://developer.juspay.in/v2.0/docs/payload) and [here for Payment Page SDK](https://developer.juspay.in/v4.0/docs/payload), for all request and response payload structure.

 ## Contributing